-In the older days of optimizing content around search, there was a lot of focus around keywords.
+In the older days of optimising content around search, there was a lot of focus around keywords.
 All advice was that you should focus your content, your website, your blogs around specific keywords which people typically use to possibly find your website.
-Do as much on-page and off-page keyword optimization as possible, get good backlinks and you’ll get a good ranking on search results for those keywords; with the result of getting more visitors who are using those keywords in their search queries.
+Do as much on-page and off-page keyword optimisation as possible, get good backlinks and you’ll get a good ranking on search results for those keywords; with the result of getting more visitors who are using those keywords in their search queries.

 78% of client-side respondents stated that their company was extremely, or quite committed to delivering the best online user experience. — Econsultancy